Drug-eluting stent: Research directions

 A research direction for a DES is to improve the material from which a device is made.
 The first-generation DES were made of stainless steel, while contemporary DES mainly consist of different kinds of alloys such as cobalt chromium and platinum chromium.
 In the current generation DES, thinner struts are employed than in the first-generation DES with preserved radial strength and radio-opacity.
 The lower strut thickness is believed to be associated with better stent-related outcomes including target lesion revascularization, myocardial infarction, and stent thrombosis.

 Another area of research for DES focuses on polymers.
 The current generation DES includes both durable polymer-coated stents and biodegradable polymer-coated stents.
-It has been reported that the presence of a durable polymer in the body over a long period can lead to chronic inflammation and neoatherosclerosis.
+The presence of a durable polymer in the body over a long period has been reported to lead to chronic inflammation and neoatherosclerosis.
 To address this potential limitation, researchers have developed biodegradable polymer DES as an alternative solution.

 Scientists are also studying different drugs that could be used in DES to prevent restenosis.
 These drugs, which have immunosuppressive and anti-cancer properties, aim to inhibit the growth of smooth muscle cells.
 Additionally, there is a specific type of stent that features an extra layer of anti-CD4 antibodies on its struts.
 This additional layer is positioned on top of the polymer coating and aims to capture circulating endothelial progenitor cells.
 The goal behind this design is to promote improved healing of the blood vessel lining, known as the endothelium.

 A potential research focus for DES is the application of a polymer-free DES in clinical practice: moving away from polymer-based DES and instead using either a polymer-free DES or a drug-coated coronary stent.
 In the case of the polymer-free DES, it utilizes an abluminal coating of probucol to control the release of sirolimus.
 On the other hand, the drug-coated coronary stent has a micro-structured abluminal surface that allows for direct application of an anti-restenotic drug.